Alexhuszagh/rust-lexical/README.md

 # Version Support

-Lexical is tested to work from Rustc versions of 1.32-1.35, and should work on newer versions as well.
-Please report any errors compiling lexical for any Rust compiler 1.32.0 or later.
+Lexical is tested to work from Rustc versions of 1.37-stable, and should work on newer versions as well.
+Please report any errors compiling lexical for any Rust compiler 1.37.0 or later.
 Any changes in Rustc version support will always incur a major version change.
-The minimum Rustc version supported will always be guaranteed to be at lower than the Rustc version installed from the default package manager for the following distributions:
-- Ubuntu LTS (Xenial, 1.36.0)
-- Debian Stable (Buster, 1.34.2)
-- Fedora (31, 1.40.0)
-- Homebrew (1.40.0)
-- Macports (1.39.0)
-- Chocolatey (1.40.0)

-Version 4.x is that last to support Rustc 1.24.0-1.31.1.
+Version 4.x is that last to support Rustc 1.24.0-1.36.0.

 # Changelog